What Is an Operational Definition? Definition and 4 Examples

 - Carry out operations to produce the blanket.

-The example turned out a bit like the joke “How to draw an owl” [3], but we won't dwell on it for long.
-Few of us produce blankets, but many use them.
-How can a consumer determine whether a blanket meets the stated characteristics?
-How to collect data and numerical values required for it?
+While few of us produce blankets, many use them.
+How can a consumer determine if a blanket meets the stated characteristics?
+How do we collect the necessary data and numerical values for this?

 - Number the cut pieces from 1 to 10 and send them for examination.